ScarbroughPeter/Coding-Examples/README.md

 'Coding Example - Linear Reg, Lasso, Pipelines.ipynb'
 Example of linear regression in Python (jupyter notebook) using Boston housing data.
 Using lasso and ridge regression and the construction of a pipeline to automate standardization, hyperparameter tuning, and model selection between the candidate models.

-'Coding Example - Pipeline data cleaning, modeling.ipynb'
+'Coding Example - Blended Ensemble Modeling.ipynb'
 Code example inspired by the data and examples from Chapter 2 of 'Hands-On Machine Learning" by Aurelien Geron.
-Code varies in treatment of exploratory data analysis in pipeline construction, model selection, and model evaluation.
-A few bugs from the Chapter 2 code examples are also fixed.
+This exercise performs additional checks, data cleaning, and pipeline utilization.
+The exercise uses ensemble modeling, model blending, and model selection strategies to reason the selection of an optimal model.
+A final data prediction pipeline is then developed to process future housing data.

 'Coding Example - Database, SQL.r'
 Uses the 'iris' built-in dataset in R to build a complementary dataset and these two datasets are used to build a database use the RSQLite backend.
 The database is then queries using a few examples to showcase some inner join and aggregating functions using both dplyr and SQL code syntax to achieve the same results.